Keep teen safe online

 Parental control software and monitoring tools can be invaluable allies in keeping your teen safe online.

-These tools allow you to set boundaries and limits on your child’s internet access, filtering out inappropriate content and enforcing time restrictions
+These tools allow you to set boundaries and limits on your child’s internet access, filtering out inappropriate content and enforcing time restrictions.

 The following table provides examples of parental control apps and how they help you protect your teen.